Does medical cannabis come in pill or capsule form?

 Medical cannabis capsules are filled with cannabis extract that has been blended with a food-grade carrier oil, usually sunflower oil or MCT oil.
 They can contain only THC, only CBD, or a mixture of the two.

 CBD and THC oil pills are eaten/ingested instead of inhaled.
 They are discreet and easier to consume than cannabis oils, which require a dropper, and are preferred by those who don’t like the taste of cannabis oils.

 Does cannabis in pill form mean insurance companies are more likely to cover it as medicine?

-Medical cannabis does not have a drug identification number (DIN), which is required by insurance companies to cover the expense of medication.
-However, some insurers are now reimbursing the cost of medical cannabis for patients with specific conditions, usually only after other treatments have failed.
+Medical cannabis does not have a drug identification number (DIN), which is required by insurance companies to cover the expense of medication under regular coverage.
+However, some insurers are now reimbursing the cost of medical cannabis for patients with specific conditions.
 Some of the conditions that are covered include pain associated with cancer, multiple sclerosis, and symptoms related to HIV/AIDS.
 This coverage is for any medical cannabis product, including cannabis in pill form.
 Check with your insurance company to see if it covers medical marijuana pills.